citizenpay/brussels-pay-hackathon-template/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### 4. Test the Payment Flow
+- Try confirming a purchase in the web application
+- Scan the generated QR code with the Brussels Pay app
+- Complete the payment flow to test the integration

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.